 Dose it right

 While knowing how to load a washer the right way is key, it’s also important to dose detergents correctly.
-The amount of detergent changes with the size of the load, and whether you’re using liquid detergent, powder detergent, or Ariel PODS.
-With fully automatic machines, even the location of the detergent changes, you’ll need to put the detergent into the detergent drawer instead of the drum.
+The amount of detergent changes with the size of the load, and whether you’re using liquid detergent, powder detergent, or Ariel Matic 4-in-1 PODS.
+With fully automatic machines, even if the location of the detergent changes, you’ll need to put the detergent into the detergent drawer instead of the drum.

 For effective stain removal, always pay attention to dosing instructions.
 Use less detergent in case of half a load, and pay attention to water hardness and the dirtiness of your garments.